fullstack-development/developers-roadmap/frontend/middle-1/solid.md

 * What is the goal of the ISP?
 * How the ISP helps to solve the problem of classes that implement non-cohesive interfaces?
 * How can violation of the ISP principle also lead to violation of the LSP?
-* Should we avoid multiple inheritance if interfaces are several abstract classes?
 * Can the ISP also be useful for a project written in FP style?

 #### Resources